Dynamically Modelling Heterogeneous Higher-Order Interactions for Malicious Behavior Detection in Event Logs: Discussion and Future Work

 We now discuss some limitations and possible future improvements of our method.
 First of all, being an event log-based anomaly detection algorithm, \textsc{Decades} obviously has some common flaws: it relies on the integrity of the data, which means that advanced intruders could evade detection by tampering with the logs, and it actually detects unusual rather than malicious behavior.
 While the former is entirely out of the scope of this work, the latter can lead to interesting developments.
 In particular, the resilience of \textsc{Decades} to deliberate poisoning of the training set could be studied.

 The most important improvement that could be brought to our approach is an interface making the alerts more exploitable.
 Two main directions could be explored.
 The first one is the interpretation of each anomalous event, which could rely on counterfactual explanations: given the entities involved in an anomalous event, which replacements would make the event normal?
 For instance, given the user, type and source host of an anomalous remote authentication, which possible destinations would be considered normal?
-The other way to make the results more usable is alert correlation and aggregation, which has already been substantially explored in previous research (see e.g.~\cite{pei2016hercule,roundy2017smoke,haas2018gac}).
+The other way to make the results more usable is alert aggregation and correlation.
+Indeed, \textsc{Decades} reduces the workload of security experts by ranking events in descending order of anomalousness, allowing the expert to focus on the most anomalous events first.
+However, the number of events to review daily remains significant and needs to be further reduced, which could be done by merging events resulting from the same high-level activity.
+This issue has been widely addressed in the field of intrusion detection system alert postprocessing~\cite{valdes2001probabilistic, julisch2003clustering,roundy2017smoke,haas2018gac,lin2018collaborative}.

 Finally, improving the updating procedure of the model could be a more theoretical research direction.
 In particular, the procedure exposed here does not take into account the uncertainty associated with the estimated parameters.
 This can be problematic when operating on a long time range: by forgetting every day how confident the model was about each parameter, we might propagate errors due to unreliable estimates.
 A fully Bayesian approach, similar to the one proposed by~\cite{lee2019anomaly} for host communication graphs, could solve this issue.